Skip to main content

 Externalized Memory

-Externalized memory in slime molds, such as Physarum polycephalum, refers to the ability of the organism to leave behind slime trails that serve as a form of memory.
-These trails help the slime mold avoid previously explored dead ends, effectively guiding its movement toward optimal paths.
+Externalized memory in the context of Physarum polycephalum refers to the organism's ability to leave behind slime trails that serve as a form of memory.
+These trails help the slime mold avoid previously explored dead ends, effectively guiding its movement toward food sources.
 This concept highlights the unique cognitive-like behavior of slime molds, which can adapt their exploration strategies based on past experiences.

 Recommended video: